Parent's Guide to Protecting Kids Online with DNS Filtering

 Everything you need to protect your family online — from initial setup to preventing your kids from bypassing your filters.
 Follow these steps in order for complete protection.

-Step 1: Set Up Free DNS Filtering
+Step 1: Set Up DNS Filtering

 Filter Primary DNS Secondary DNS What It Blocks